tchoi8/teachingasart2018/assignments/1_Learner/Nates_Learning_Map.md

 After prototyping, I either move onto another subject or follow one of the many offshoot pathways that I discovered throughout the learning process.
 Learning is never over, so even after prototyping, there is always more to gather about a topic.
 And so the learning cycle starts all over again...

-*Note: all icons were downloaded from [The Noun Project](https://thenounproject.com/) ares under a Creative Commons license*
+*Note: all icons are from [The Noun Project](https://thenounproject.com/) under a Creative Commons license*